| | |

 The floor of the Chapel of St. Kinga.
 (I have no idea who the legs belong to.)

 The tour itself involves quite a bit of level walking, interspersed with further descents down several flights of stairs, none of them terribly long.
-In total, the tour covers almost three kilometers – only a very small percentage of the mine’s extent – and 800 steps, mostly down.
+In total, the tour covers almost three kilometers (almost 2 miles) – only a very small percentage of the mine’s extent – and 800 steps, mostly down.
 Fortunately, the whole group could return to the surface by elevator.

 Our guide recounted the history of the mine as well as the stories of the various images we passed.
 Along the way we passed several displays showing how the work was done, such as a pulley system used to lift blocks of salt.
 She seemed concerned to keep the group together and, when a group of us slowed down to take some pictures, she chased us along quite harshly.
 Given the mine’s 287 kilometers of tunnels, I suppose she must feel the pressure not to lose any tourists!